Biden turns to Obama to help boost health care enrollment

 “We did this together,” said Obama, whose administration established the health insurance marketplace.
 “We always talked about how, if we could get the principle of universal coverage established, we could then build on it.”

-The White House effort to spotlight the expanded enrollment period and claim strong numbers for the health law as the political world and the health care system await a Supreme Court ruling on the law’s constitutionality.
+The White House effort to spotlight the expanded enrollment and claim strong numbers for the health law comes as the political world and the health care system await a Supreme Court ruling on the law’s constitutionality.
+The Zoom call was recorded on Friday afternoon and released Saturday as Biden’s weekly address.

 The Health and Human Services Department said in a report that nearly 31 million have obtained coverage in 2021 as a result of the law.
 That’s considerably higher than the more than 20 million estimate that’s commonly cited.

-Note: This story has been corrected to reflect that the name of the Kaiser Family Foundation’s vice president is Larry Levitt, not Leavitt.